ProjectsArchitectureInterior DesignMaster PlanningExperiential Graphic Design

 - Performing Arts

-Gas Light District and Gwinnett County planned for years to expand the existing campus with a new vision that would make it one of the most exciting destinations in the metro Atlanta area.
+Gas South District and Gwinnett County planned for years to expand the existing campus with a new vision that would make it one of the most exciting destinations in the metro Atlanta area.
 The campus includes the Forum (Convention Center), Arena and the Performing Arts Theater.
 The new Master Plan called for the expansion of the existing facilities, the addition of a Westin Atlanta Gwinnett Hotel, and the creation of an entertainment/retail district that would serve both citizens and guests of Gwinnett County.

 The project, when completed in 2022, will double the existing convention center space from 50,000 SF to 100,000 SF.
 This will allow for support for hosting larger exhibitions and sports-related events.
 New meeting rooms, support spaces, new junior ballroom and renovation to the existing grand ballroom will also be added.
 A new Food Hall concept will be introduced to support the larger crowds expected from the expansion.